ZhenguoChen/Essays/Bootstrap_Overview.md

 Bootstrap builds the layouts using a [grid system](https://getbootstrap.com/docs/4.0/layout/grid/).
 This grid system allows up to 12 columns across the page.
 You can group the columns together to create a wider column.
+The grid system can be [visualized](https://www.w3schools.com/bootstrap/bootstrap_grid_system.asp) as below:

 <div class="table-responsive">